Pemmican War: Selkirk raises an army

 In 1815, Selkirk was in Montreal raising men to defend his colony.
 He first petitioned the British government for a force of regular troops.
 In March, Lord Bathurst instructed the governor of Canada to "give such protection to the settlers on Red River as could be afforded without detriment to his Majesty's services in other quarters."
 However, British commanders were reluctant to send troops to Red River because of the difficulty in transporting them such long distances.
 Selkirk pointed out that the Nor'Westers annually sent large quantities of bulky goods hundreds of miles beyond the Red River.

 He was eventually granted a detachment of the British Army's 37th Regiment of Foot consisting of approximately 14 soldiers under a Sergeant Pugh, not as an official military representative but to act as Selkirk's personal guard.
 Selkirk next turned to the HBC, which was allowed to raise armed forces for their protection under a clause in their charter.
 It stated:

 "We do give and grant unto the said governor and company free liberty and license in case they conceive it necessary to send either ships of war, men or ammunition unto any of their plantations, forts or places of trade aforesaid for the security and defence of the same and to choose commanders and officer over them and to give them power and authority to continue or make peace or war with any prince or people whatsoever, that are not Christian in any place where the said company shall have any plantations, forts or factories."

 Selkirk wrote to the King's Attorney and Solicitor General informing them of his intentions to raise a private army per the HBC charter and requested their approval, but no response was made.
 He proceeded to raise a force consisting of 180 HBC employees and roughly 150 soldiers recently discharged from the Regiment de Meuron and De Watteville's Regiment.
 Both regiments were Swiss line infantry units of the British Army which had served in the French Revolutionary and Napoleonic Wars.
-The Swiss contingent of Selkirk's force, though no longer active soldiers, retained their military uniforms, which consisted of red coats with light blue facing, white trousers and black felt shakos.
+The Swiss contingent of Selkirk's force, though no longer active soldiers, retained their military uniforms, which consisted of red coats with blue facings, grey breeches and black felt shakos.
 Selkirk provided them with muskets, bayonets and cartridge pouches and paid them out of his own pocket.